-Invented by Otto Schott in 1897, DURAN[®] borosilicate glass is known for its high temperature resistance and optical brilliance, as well as its tight geometrical tolerances.
+Invented by Otto Schott in 1897, DURAN® borosilicate glass is known for its high temperature resistance and optical brilliance, as well as its tight geometrical tolerances.
 The glass is highly versatile and found in a wide range of applications from industrial and laboratory glassware to architecture and interior design.
-Available in a wide range of shapes and sizes, DURAN[®] is completely safe to store food and liquids, since it is certified as food grade standard.
+Available in a vast range of shapes and dimensions, the glass can also be treated with an anti-reflection and anti-fingerprint coating, resulting in a long-lasting and highly durable material.